Festus-Jasper3/Festus-Jasper3/README.md

 - 👋 Hi, I’m @Festus-Jasper3
 - 👀 I’m interested in music, Science and Tech., and sceneries.
-- 🌱 I’m currently learning Python, C++ and Javascript.
+- 🌱 I’m currently learning Python, C++ and Javascript, as well as Java.
-- 💞️ I’m looking to collaborate with you to build a project using python, or Javascript.
+- 💞️ I’m looking to collaborate with you to build a project using python, or Java.
 - 📫 How to reach me,my email: festusjasper23@gmail.com, my whatsapp no.: 0550370692
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I love Jesus👼🏼 and anime😜